-In summary, our main contributions are the following: (i) We present a new metric based on prompt templates to quantify automatically the performances of T2I models in terms of prompt-image alignment (ii) We conduct an in-depth study of several diffusion models and \textit{quantify} their behavior relating to catastrophic neglect and attribute binding issues (iii) We study the influence of the initial diffusion noise (seed) for all these models.
-The main insights resulting from this study are (a) the alignment performances of most T2I models drop significantly with the number of objects specified in the prompt (b) in practice there exists some seed that systematically leads to better results; TIAM allows us to identify them and they still provide better results with objects that are out of our study domain (c) most T2I models succeed in attributing color to one object but the performance drop even further with more objects.
+In summary, our main contributions are: (i) a new metric based on prompt templates to quantify automatically the performance of T2I models \textit{in terms of prompt-image alignment}; (ii) an in-depth study of several diffusion models and \textit{quantification} of their behavior relating to catastrophic neglect and attribute binding issues; (iii) a study on the influence of the initial diffusion noise (seed) for all these models.
+The main insights resulting from this study are (a) the alignment performance of most T2I models drops significantly with the number of objects specified in the prompt; (b) in practice there exists some seeds that systematically lead to better results; TIAM allows us to identify them and they still provide better results with objects that are out of our study domain; (c) most T2I models succeed in attributing color to one object but the performance drop with more objects.